West Fargo/Fargo Wastewater Connection Project

 The City of West Fargo decided to address current and future capacity demands by coordinating an agreement with the City of Fargo.
 This agreement states that West Fargo can send 100% of their wastewater flow to Fargo providing the ability to decommission the existing lagoon system.

-Based on the agreement, West Fargo is responsible to install a conveyance system that will deliver its wastewater to a connection point at 19th Avenue North and 9th Street NE.
+Based on the agreement, West Fargo is responsible to install a conveyance system that will deliver its wastewater to a connection point at 19th Avenue N. and Ninth Street NE.
 Fargo will be installing the necessary collection and metering system to this location with a design capacity to accommodate West Fargo’s future demands, which are 6.5 million gallons per day (average) and 14 million gallons per day (peak).

 The City of West Fargo needs to convey the flows from the Northside Regional Lift (SA40) to the connection point which is nearly 3 miles away (approximately 1 mile north and 2 miles east).
 The proposed project may consist of a combination of force main and gravity pipe.
 The City has requested that the following information be investigated as part of this report: